broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 # 5.0.0
 2021-07-26

 * Replaced STAR alignment with STARsolo and modified the structure of the wdl to utilize the umi and barcode correction from STARsolo.
+In the new implementation of Optimus STARsolo takes the fastq file and directly creates a count matrix file and a BAM file.

 # 4.2.6
 2021-07-19 (Date of Last Commit)